davecoffin/party/README.md

 The best thing about NativeScript is its unfettered access to native APIs.
 That means that when Google or Apple releases a new version of their mobile operating system, you have access to any fancy new features immediately.
 No waiting for the framework to expose them or even for the community to create a plugin, you can access platform specific APIs directly in your typescript code.
 It is truly amazing.

 ---
-You can also get TypeScript definitions for all these APIs, meaning you can intellisense for every available API on either platform.
+You can also get TypeScript definitions for all these APIs, meaning you get intellisense for every available API on either platform.
 Run `npm i tns-platform-declarations`, that installs the declarations in your `node_modules` folder.
 Then, create a file at your project root called `references.d.ts` with the following content:
 ```
 /// <reference path="node_modules/tns-platform-declarations/android.d.ts" />
 /// <reference path="node_modules/tns-platform-declarations/ios.d.ts" />